olsonpm/nss-certutil-helpers/README.md

 This program should be self-exploratory.
 Type `nch --help` to begin.

-Understand a lot of the naming I used is specific to the context of this tool.
+A lot of the naming I used is specific to the context of this tool.
 For instance I use the term 'root' when really 'ca' would be more general, however since this tool only addresses a single-level hierarchy
 <sup>[2](#referenced-documentation)</sup>, 'root' is more apt.